 Origin Of The Word Grateful

 The origins of the word grateful is undoubtedly related to the Latin word gratus, which means ‘for thanks.’
 The Latin roots of this word date back several hundred years.
+In fact, many words in the English language like phonetics & phonics have a Latin root.

 Over time, “grateful” began to be used more broadly to describe a feeling of appreciation or indebtedness for any kind of favor or benefit.